-Entering bankruptcy protection triggers the “automatic stay", a powerful tool for consumers experiencing harassment from creditors and debt collectors.
+Entering bankruptcy protection triggers the “automatic stay,” a powerful tool for consumers experiencing harassment from creditors and debt collectors.
 Bankruptcy’s automatic stay stops ALL creditors and collectors from pursuing you or your property outside of the bankruptcy proceeding.
-This mean ALL calls, letters, and visits stop immediately!
+In other words, collection calls, letters, and visits stop immediately!

-If you’ve got a pile of debt, a sinking self esteem, and a phone ringing off the hook from creditors and debt collectors, then filing personal bankruptcy may be your best option.
-However, if you’re like me, (yes I was in your shoes once) you have questions like,
+If you’ve got a pile of debt, sinking self-esteem, and a phone ringing off the hook from creditors and debt collectors, then filing personal bankruptcy might be your best option.
+However, if you’re like me, (yes I was in your shoes once) you have questions such as:

-How soon can I file?, and perhaps most important of all...
+- How soon can I file?
+And perhaps the most important question of all:

 I’ve provided answers to these and over 40 more bankruptcy questions on my FAQ page.
 I’ve designed this FREE site to help you decide whether to enter bankruptcy protection or to try another solution such as debt consolidation or a debt relief program.
 The information provided will also help you decide whether you should file bankruptcy yourself or hire a local bankruptcy attorney.

-When we’re in financial crisis, we have just three options:
+When we’re in a financial crisis, we have just three options: